Boulengerula taitana: Adult

-Reproduction and Life Cycle
+Reproduction and life cycle

 Fertilization

 In B. taitana, fertilization takes place internally, making it a direct-developing oviparous caecilian, and the females of the species take responsibility for guarding their eggs.
 Cell proliferation and degeneration are functional and morphological changes of the oviducts that occur during the ovarian cycle and pregnancy to be where fertilization and early embryonic development occur.

 The oviducts of B. taitana are more elongated and lie laterally to the ovaries and kidneys.
 The anterior part, which consists of the ostium, is located near the heart.
 The posterior part of the oviduct is stops at the cloaca.
 The oviduct is split and differentiated into three segments: anterior, middle, and posterior.
 Each segment comprises a serosa, mucosa, and a thin muscular layer.
 The folded section of the mucosal layer is sheathed in the pseudo-stratified epithelium and reinforced by the tissue of the lamina propria.

-The sexual cycle is annual and is divided into three periods: from September to October is preparation, from November to February is ovulation, and from March to August is a rest period.
-Between March and August, the oviduct diameter of the B. taitana varied from 120-170 μm.
+The sexual cycle is annual and is divided into three periods: preparation from September to October, ovulation from November to February, and a resting period from March to August.
+Between March and August, the oviduct diameter of the B. taitana varies from 120-170 μm.
 The epithelium, which is somewhat developed, borders a narrow lumen.
 At the same time, the lamina propria is narrow and contains very little blood vessels.
 At this point, the para recta (the anterior segment) has a limited amount of shallow crypts, and the surface epithelium contains a multitude of clusters of ciliated and secretory cells.
 The par utera (the posterior segment) section of the oviduct is the most folded at this time.

 From September to October, the environment of the oviduct becomes more complex and more extended.
 At this time, the diameter of the lumen increases, the thickness of the lamina propria increases, and the epithelium are at its thickest.
 The pars recta secretory cells increase in size, and there are significant developments in the ciliature and secretory cells of the pars convolute (the middle segment).
 In the cytoplasm of ciliated cells, acidic carbohydrates are also detected.

 These changes allow the oviduct of the B. taitana to be a perfect environment for ovulation and fertilization.
 At the end of ovulation in February, the para recta contain very few ciliated cells and a large number of glandular cells.
 The pars convolute contains secretory, goblet, and ciliated cells, and the par utera only has one type of glandular cell.
 The epithelial mucosa is more secretory at this time, and there is a greater abundance of cilia cells.

-Brood Size
+Brood size

 Broods of B. taitana range from two to nine young.
 They have the smallest clutch sizes compared to all other caecilians.
 For pregnant females, smaller clutches allow them to continuously burrow within rigid substrates and feed on prey due to minimal changes of the thin body.

-Life Cycle
+Life cycle

 Once the tadpoles metamorphosize to become juvenile adults, they mature into adults after one year, reaching a size of 240mm or more.